Class of 2022: Colorado Women’s Hall of Fame Inductees Named

-Libby Bortz, community activist and psychiatric social worker observed a large percentage of her patients with mental health concerns were women.
+Libby Bortz, community activist and psychiatric social worker, observed that a large percentage of her patients with mental health concerns were women.
 She knew she could do something about the issues she saw to help make those patients feel worthwhile and enable them to contribute to society.
-She worked to provide needed services and facilities including education, housing and criminal justice for everyone, particularly the women, poor and seniors.
-Her efforts led to Littleton, CO becoming the first suburban community nationally to create a Housing Authority, created in 1971.
-She was instrumental in helping to create an assisted living center for the elderly who needed housing but were not candidates for nursing homes.
-Bortz was also was instrumental in getting one of the first credit cards allowed to women at this time (Equal Credit Opportunity Act was not enacted until1974, prohibiting the withholding of credit on the basis of sex.)
+She worked to provide needed services and facilities including education, housing and criminal justice for everyone, particularly women, poor and seniors.
+Her efforts led to Littleton, CO becoming the first suburban community nationally to create a Housing Authority (1971).
+She was instrumental in helping to establish an assisted living center for the elderly who needed housing but were not candidates for nursing homes.
+Bortz was one of the first women to get a credit card as women could not usually get credit cards in their own names prior to the enactment in 1974 of the Equal Credit Opportunity Act which prohibited the withholding of credit on the basis of gender).

 Vicki Jane Cowart

-Cowart is the former president and CEO of Planned Parenthood of the Rocky Mountains (PPRM), as well as the first female Director of the Colorado Geologic Survey (CGS) and the first woman State Geologist.
-She has elevated the status of women in a male-dominated field and is founder and national president of the Association of Women Geoscientists.
+Cowart is the former president and CEO of Planned Parenthood of the Rocky Mountains (PPRM).
+Previously, she was the first female Director of the Colorado Geologic Survey (CGS) and the first woman State Geologist.
+She has elevated the status of women in a male-dominated field and was founder and national president of the Association of Women Geoscientists.
 Cowart graduated from the Colorado School of Mines (CSM).
-Recognized by CSM as a champion for women scientists in both academics and in the industry, she was honored with the Young Alumnus Award in 1988 from the CSM, the Distinguished Achievement Medal in 1999, and an appointment to the CSM Board of Trustees for two terms by Colorado Governor Bill Ritter in 2008.
-Vicki was chosen by her Planned Parenthood CEO peers to receive Planned Parenthood’s most prestigious tribute, the Ruth Green Award, in recognition as a “dedicated crusader for the rights of women to plan and control their childbearing.”
+Recognized by CSM as a champion for women scientists in both academics and in the industry, she was honored with the Young Alumnus Award in 1988 from the CSM, the Distinguished Achievement Medal in 1999, and an appointment to the CSM Board of Trustees for two terms by Colorado Governor Bill Ritter.
+Vicki was chosen by her Planned Parenthood CEO peers to receive Planned Parenthood’s most prestigious tribute, the Ruth Green Award, recognizing her as a “dedicated crusader for the rights of women to plan and control their childbearing.”